 First-time clients only!

 Stephanie is a master of the publishing process.
 Her online courses illuminate the exact steps you need to take to hone your ideas and produce and market your books, whether you’re using a traditional publishing model or the new paradigm self-publishing model.
-The following three home-study courses were created about five years ago and are being updated for release in new versions in fall 2016.

 NEW COURSE COMING SOON!